Achievable logoAchievable logo

 Feedback

-In the world of finance, securities trade either on exchanges or in the over-the-counter (OTC) markets.
-Corporate debt like bonds almost exclusively trades in the OTC markets, which means they do not trade on exchanges.
-Exchanges are centralized locations where investors trade securities, like the New York Stock Exchange (NYSE).
+Exchanges are centralized marketplaces where investors trade securities, such as the New York Stock Exchange (NYSE).
 A small number of corporate bonds do trade on the NYSE.
-If a transaction occurred there, it would be considered an exchange trade, not an OTC trade.
+When a transaction happens there, it’s an exchange trade, not an OTC trade.

-Some corporate bond investors aim to buy at low prices and sell at higher prices in the market (although many bond investors simply buy and hold to maturity).
-While the reasons for market price changes is largely dependent on interest rates, the demand for a corporate bond ultimately decides its market price.
+Some corporate bond investors try to buy at lower prices and sell later at higher prices (although many bond investors simply buy and hold to maturity).
+Market prices move largely because of changes in interest rates, but the bond’s market price is ultimately set by demand in the market.

 Key points